Central New York Regional Transportation Authority: Syracuse Centro Transit Hub

-Centro chose the current sit of the Hub in 2006 and plans were approved by the Federal Transit Administration in November 2008.
+Centro chose the current site of the Hub in 2006 and plans were approved by the Federal Transit Administration in November 2008.
 The design team included Centro, QPK Design, Parsons Brinckerhoff, Robson Woese Inc., and Fisher Associates.
 Construction began in 2011 and the facility opened on September 4, 2012.
 The facility offers twenty-two covered bus bays, covered outdoor seating, and an indoor lobby with seating, public restrooms, information booth and ticket vending machines.

 William F. Walsh Regional Transportation Center

-The William F. Walsh Regional Transportation Center is the long-distance ground travel (rail and bus) terminal serving the Syracuse, New York area, located at 1 Walsh Circle.
+The William F. Walsh Regional Transportation Center is the long-distance ground travel (rail and bus) terminal serving the Syracuse area, located at 1 Walsh Circle.
 The RTC is operated by Centro subsidiary Intermodal Transportation Center, Inc. The transportation center is served by many local bus routes and provides connections to Amtrak, Greyhound, Megabus and Trailways of New York.

 Utica Centro Transit Hub

 The Centro Transit Hub in Utica, located at 15 Elizabeth St, replaced the original Busy Corner transfer location located at the intersection of Genesee, Bleecker and Lafayette Streets.

 The transfer point was moved one block east to Charlotte Street between Bleecker and Elizabeth Streets.
 This portion of Charlotte Street was closed and converted to a center island platform with nine bus bays and seating.
 A lobby with an enclosed waiting area, information booth, ticket vending machines and public restrooms was also constructed.
 The facility opened for service on February 4, 2013.